Can Dogs Eat Raw Bacon? What You Need To Know!

 The short answer is no. Dogs should not eat raw bacon.
 It isn’t likely that it will do any deeply serious or long-lasting harm if your pup gets a small nibble.
 However, the health risks heavily outweigh the benefits and can put your dog’s overall health in a compromised position.

-If you are cooking bacon in the kitchen, your pup is bound to smell it and want a lick.
-No matter how big and pleading their puppy dog eyes become, avoid tossing them this tasty treat.
-If you just can’t help but want to give them something, then read on for healthier alternatives to this porky treat.
+If you cook bacon in the kitchen, your pup is bound to smell it and want a lick.
+No matter how big and pleading their puppy dog eyes become, avoid tossing them a piece.
+If you want to give them a treat, then read on for healthier alternatives to bacon.

 The Health Risks of Raw Bacon

-There are many treats out there for dogs to enjoy, and quite a few of them note that they are bacon-flavored.
-While this might insinuate that dogs could also enjoy bacon as a primary treat, it is better to give them the treats than to provide them with a piece of raw bacon.
-Why is that?
+There are many treats for dogs to enjoy, and quite a few are bacon-flavored.
+While this might insinuate that dogs could also enjoy bacon as a primary treat, it is better to give them the dog treats than to provide them with a piece of raw bacon.
+But why is that?

 Fat and Grease

-If your dog has eaten an unhealthy diet of fats from foods such as raw bacon, watch out for the symptoms of pancreatitis.
-These can include:
+If your dog has had an unhealthy diet of fats from foods like raw bacon, watch out for the signs of pancreatitis.
+They can include:

 - Vomiting